 How to Be Happy: Inner and Outer World

-Have you ever contemplated that you are living in two worlds?
-In the external, physical world of family, friends and work and in the inner world of thoughts, emotions, fantasies – a virtual world that can appear as real as the physical.
-Reality is that what you are experiencing, thinking and feeling have the same effect on your neural pathways as if it was happening in the outside world.
-By re-experiencing through memory your body brings you back to the original experience and the same neurons with thoughts, emotions and chemical reactions get stimulated.
+Have you ever contemplated that you are living in two worlds when wondering how to be happy?
+In the external, physical world of family, friends, and work and in the inner world of thoughts, emotions, fantasies – a virtual world that can appear as real as the physical.
+The reality is that what you are experiencing, thinking and feeling have the same effect on your neural pathways as if it was happening in the outside world.
+By re-experiencing through memory your body brings you back to the original experience and the same neurons with thoughts, emotions, and chemical reactions get stimulated.

 Our minds are experts on giving explanations that will seem to match what we’re feeling.
 If we feel hopeless the mind will look around and point at something to give it a story.
-“All men in our family has been stubborn and so am I”, “I am too nice and can’t set boundaries”, “Life is hard”, “No-one has compassion anymore”.
-If you have a mind that is particularly self critical and punishing it can become so painful that you will protect yourself by even more firmly point at other people and situations.
-Now your mind is active building world views, finding explanations and point at everything except back at itself.
+“All men in our family have been stubborn and so am I”, “I am too nice and can’t set boundaries”, “Life is hard”, “No-one has compassion anymore”.
+If you have a mind that is particularly self-critical and punishing it can become so painful that you will protect yourself by even more firmly pointing at other people and situations.
+Now your mind is active building world views, finding explanations, and point at everything except back at itself.

 Back on topic.
-Your mind wants you to believe it is in the outside world you achieve success and therefor happiness.
-The idea of what will bring you happiness will look different for different people but often focuses around career, money, relationships, physical strength, intellect or other areas that will give you recognition from others.
+Your mind wants you to believe it is in the outside world you achieve success and therefore happiness.
+The idea of what will bring you happiness will look different for different people but often focuses on career, money, relationships, physical strength, intellect, or other areas that will give you recognition from others.
 Most of us have heard at some point that money or other people can’t bring us happiness, that happiness comes from within.
 Few can describe the road there, in a way that gives helpful and practical guidance.

 How to Be Happy Even When your Mind is Fighting you On It